momo286/castorus-scraper/README.md

 The main scripts are :

 -dailydata.py
-It scrapes the castorus page which displays the changes for the last 24 hours and puts it into an sql file.
+It scrapes the castorus page which displays the changes for the last 24 hours and puts it into an sqlite file.

-It doesn't modify the data, except for two things in order to have clean data:
-  -It removes duplicates: sometimes for the same property you'll see the same variation more than once, it keeps just one of them
-  -Some properties have variations that are equal to 0, those lines are deleted

--dailydataobjectversion.py is an object version

 Two notebooks are included for experiments with data: